Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/list-and-lookup-controls/search-box.md

 <td>Hierarchy</td>

 <td>The hierarchy to use when displaying items in the data source.
 This is useful when selecting from items that are structured in an hierarchical manner.
-For example when selecting from units in an organisation with the following levels <span style="FONT-STYLE: italic">Company - Department - Unit.</td>
+For example when selecting from units in an organisation with the following levels *Company - Department - Unit*.</td>

 </tr>